 There are more than 130 billion DOGE at the time of writing.
 That number will continue to rise at a rate of 10,000 per minute forever.
 Dogecoin’s creators decided to let the currency be an inflationary one to encourage DOGE “tipping” and other transaction-based uses.

-If you’re interested in investing in DOGE or other cryptocurrencies, now that you understand how its supply works, a great way to get started is by opening an account on the SoFi Invest brokerage platform.
+If you’re interested in investing in DOGE or other cryptocurrencies, now that you understand how its supply works, a great way to get started is by opening a crypto trading account on the SoFi Invest brokerage platform.
 You can use the platform to invest in cryptocurrencies as well as stocks or exchange-traded funds.

 Photo credit: iStock/Irina Vaneeva